 Off-Road Capability: Which Stock SUVs Can Actually Handle Trails?

-Evaluating Factory Mechanical Integrity
+Factory Integrity

 The term "Off-Road" has been diluted by the rise of the crossover.
 To an engineer, off-road capability is defined by three pillars: geometry, traction management, and durability.
 A vehicle might have all-wheel drive, but without adequate ground clearance and cooling for the transmission, it remains a soft-roader.
 True trail-ready SUVs utilize body-on-frame construction or heavily reinforced unibodies with dedicated low-range transfer cases.